amatya-aditya/amatya-aditya/_pages/contact.md

 ---

 ### Write to me
-I care about my readers' opinions.
+Thank you for paying a  visit.
+I would love to hear from you.
 Please leave a note or just say hello.

 <form accept-charset="utf-8" action="https://formspree.io/f/mwkyppdk" method="POST">
     <div class="form-group">